 (b) Participation in the home energy assistance program, the emergency home energy assistance program, and programs funded by the universal service fund, pursuant to section 4928.52 of the Revised Code, such as the percentage of income payment plan programs.

-(2) An electric utility shall not disclose a customer's social security number without the customer's written consent or without a court order, except for the following purposes:
+(2) An electric utility shall not disclose a customer's social security number without the customer's written consent as delineated in paragraph (E)(4) of this rule, or without a court order, except for the following purposes: